-Students may withdraw from courses following the drop/add period until mid-term by obtaining the instructor's signature on the withdrawal form available from the Registrar's Office.
+Students may withdraw from courses following the drop/add period until mid-term by completing the withdrawal process on BANNER.
 A withdrawal before mid-term is non-punitive, and a grade of "W" is assigned.
 Instructors may assign a "W" on the proof roll for students not attending class.
 However, it is the responsibility of the student to complete the withdrawal process.
-A withdrawal is not official until it is received and processed by the Office of the Registrar.
-Withdrawal forms will be date stamped when obtained from the Registrar and this date will determine the official withdrawal date and corresponding refund percentage.
-Students will have five (5) days to complete the withdrawal process or the form will become void.
+A withdrawal is official when it is received and processed by the Office of the Registrar.

 Students will not be allowed to withdraw after the mid-term point of the semester as published in the school calendar as required by Board of Regents' policy; however, students may petition an exception to the Board of Regents' withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Office of the Registrar.
 The petition will become a permanent part of the student's file.
 If the petition is approved, the instructor may assign a grade of "W" or "WF" after mid-term.
 Note that "WF" is calculated in the grade point average the same as "F." Any student who discontinues class attendance after mid-term and does not officially withdraw may be assigned a grade of "F."